monkeytypegame/monkeytype/CONTRIBUTING.md

 - Do not include swear words
 - Ensure that your contribution meets JSON standards (no trailing comma at the end of a list)
 - Be sure to add your language to the `_list` and `_groups` files
-- Make sure the number of words corresponds to the file name (for example: `languageName.json` is 200 words, `langugeName_1k.json` is 1000 words, and so on)
+- Make sure the number of words in the file corresponds to the file name (for example: `languageName.json` is 200 words, `langugeName_1k.json` is 1000 words, and so on)

 #### Quote Guidelines